French Detachment of Palestine and Syria

-The Détachement Français de Palestine et de Syrie was the name given to French forces in the Middle East from 1917 onwards, within the Egyptian Expeditionary Force.
+The French Detachment of Palestine and Syria (Détachement Français de Palestine et de Syrie) was the name given to French forces in the Middle East from 1917 onwards, within the Egyptian Expeditionary Force.
 Although they were commanded in the field by Colonel Gilles de Philpin de Piépape, they were overseen by General Maurice Bailloud who was the Inspector-General.
 The detachment arrived at Rafah on 25 May 1917.

 Composition

 Whilst its mounted troops served elsewhere in the 5th Light Horse Brigade, the rest of the organisation served alongside the 54th (East Anglian) Infantry Division.
 It consisted of three labour companies (staffed by men of the 5th Battalion 115th :fr:Régiment d'infanterie territoriale), three artillery batteries and the following combat troops: